-Data Analysis: Using the techniques mentioned above, we predict that larvae exposed to a 12-hour photoperiod will accumulate more triglycerides and more storage proteins in preparation for diapause.
-Additionally, between diapausing larvae the univoltine-Z strain larvae should accumulate more proteins and triglycerides over bivoltine-E strain larvae.
+Data Analysis: Using the techniques mentioned above, we predict that larvae exposed to a 12-hour photoperiod will accumulate more triglycerides in preparation for diapause.
+Additionally, between diapausing larvae the univoltine-Z strain larvae should accumulate more triglycerides than the bivoltine-E strain larvae.
 Prior to the compilation of this proposal, preliminary investigations to quantify triglyceride accumulation have already yielded results in line with our predictions.
 These data suggest there is a significant difference between the total lipid content of diapausing and non-diapausing larvae (Df = 1, p = 1.06x10-7).
 One interpretation of this data could be that as these larvae perceive photoperiod changes in their environment they experience changes in their physiology to increase their lean mass to support additional resource storage in preparation for diapause.
 To support this initial result, replications of these experiments will need to be conducted.
-These and future measurements of storage protein and triglyceride from each of the four treatments will be expressed as concentrations.
-The initial hemolymph protein concentration and putative storage protein concentrations will be determined relative to an external standard of known proteins and at known concentrations.
+These and future measurements of triglyceride from each of the four treatments will be expressed as concentrations.
 Total lipid concentration will be determined as the total sum of the triglyceride peak areas in relation to the peak area of an external standard of known triglycerides at known concentrations.
 A multivariate analysis of accumulated lipids and storage proteins will be used to explore the significance of interactions between measured parameters.
 Some of these parameters include larval wet mass, lean mass, and dry mass, total lipid mass, temperature, and photoperiod.
 Investigating these interactions determine if there are interesting patterns and could help explain the variation we see in the lab and nature.

 REFERENCES: